uvmaero/AERO-Boards-KiCad/readme.md

 # The Boards

-Continuously-updated description of what these boards do.
+(Often out-of-date) descriptions of what these boards do.

 ## BattMon